Thinking Before Constraining: A Unified Decoding Framework for Large Language Models: Experimental Setup

 \subsection{Datasets}

-Following \citet{tam2024let}, we assess the efficiency and robustness of our hybrid approach on a diverse set of tasks, spanning from reasoning to classification, and covering a variety of output formats such as numerical values, textual strings, and multiple-choice responses.
-We adopt the same preprocessing procedures and data splits similar to their work.
+Following the evaluation settings from \citep{tam-etal-2024-speak, banerjee2025crane}, we evaluate our hybrid approach on a diverse set of reasoning and classification benchmarks spanning numerical, symbolic, and textual outputs, using the same preprocessing and data splits as prior works.